It was UMC's first win over Bemidji State since 1998.

 The Beavers started the second half with a touchdown drive with Walker rushing the ball on all eight plays, including a 35-yard run to set up a one-yard touchdown with 11:16 left.
 The extra point gave Bemidji State a 14-7 lead.

-Page 2 of 2 - The Golden Eagles answered back later in the third quarter when the defense held the Beavers to a three and out and a punt only went seven yards.
+The Golden Eagles answered back later in the third quarter when the defense held the Beavers to a three and out and a punt only went seven yards.
 UMC started at the Beaver 17 but looked to be stalled at fourth and eight on the 15 when Larson took a snap and ran the option left, pitching to Tommy Smith, who broke a couple tackles and reached the ball over as he went down for a touchdown.
 The extra point tied the game 14-14 with 4:42 left in the third quarter.

 Maybe the biggest play of the game for UMC came when the offense went three and out with about seven minutes left in the fourth quarter.
 Hansen booted a 24-yard punt that brushed the shoulder of an unsuspecting Beaver.
 UMC's Lethzee Calderon jumped on the loose ball and the Golden Eagles started a new drive at their own 43.